 The Bearikade comes in sizes from 500 cubic inch (Scout) to 900 cubic inch (Expedition).
 According to the Wild Ideas website the Weekender (650 cubic inch) can contain about 6 days of food.
 I planned a hike of 14 days, with 1 resupply halfway, so I have to carry 7 days of food.
 But food for the first day does not have to fit in the canister, because it will be eaten before I’ll go to sleep (with the bear canister at a safe 100 feet distance).

-Just to make sure all my food AND toilettries AND fuel AND stove AND cup AND spoon (did I forget anything?
+Just to make sure all my food AND toiletries AND fuel AND stove AND cup AND spoon (did I forget anything?
 Yes: my trash) would fit in the Weekender, I cut up a carton box and made a dummy in the exact size.

-The test consisted of putting all the possible food and other stuff (that I carefully computed in a spreadsheeet) into 1 liter ziplock bags and squeezing everthing into the carton box.
+The test consisted of putting all the possible food and other stuff (that I carefully computed in a spreadsheeet) into several 1 liter ziplock bags and squeezing everthing into the carton box.

 I was satisfied with the amount of stuff my dummy Weekender could hold.
 I also tested wether or not the canister would fit in my backpack.
 It did.
 I was ready to order the weekender.